Skillshare vs Udemy – Which is Better?

 – Course quality varies

-– Most completion certificates not accredited
+– Most completion certificates are not accredited

 Best for:– Creatives and hobbyists looking to upskill